scipy-conference/scipy_proceedings/papers/sebastian_benthall/benthall_seth.rst

 Case Study: Econ-ARK infrastructure
 ------------------------------------------
-The Econ-ARK infrastructure is largely built around creating a sustainable community

-We discuss some of the challenges in a research software and its relationships with the different roles
+The Econ-ARK infrastructure is built around creating a sustainable community with respect to various different use cases and the challenges of creating sustainable scientific software.
+We discuss some of the challenges of bridging work across user roles of Researchers, Publishers, Pedagogy and Software engineering.
+This is discussed from the point of view of economics research and tools in the SciPy ecosystem but it could be limitedly generalized for other domains and ecosystems.

 - **Decoupling scientific content from code** A lot of scientific code is written as part of academic research projects where the incentives aren't closely aligned with those of creating scientific software (The recent case of UK COVID microsimulation code :cite:`covidsim2020`, brings out a stronger need of creating scientific software with the correct incentives).
-Initiatives like Journal of Open Source Software (JOSS), Zenodo helps to align the incentives in the right direction.
-The decision to draw the line between a research artifact and a software is a hard decision which varies a lot between different scientific domains and requries a high level overlap of the researchers, publishers and software engineer roles.
-A quick example to explain this could be as trivial as the difference between a script and a modular function :cite:`scilec`.
+Initiatives like Journal of Open Source Software (JOSS) helps to align the incentives in the right direction.
+The decision to draw the line between a research artifact and a software is a hard decision which varies a lot between different scientific domains and requires a high level overlap of the researchers, publishers and software engineer roles.
+A lot of scientific code written by researchers is geared towards the publishable end result like a paper, a quick example to explain this could be as trivial as the difference between a script and a modular function :cite:`scilec`.

   .. code-block:: python